Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Learnability and Expressiveness

 \paragraph{Alignment and Uniformity~\citep{wang2020understanding}} By decomposing contrastive learning loss, ~\cite{wang2020understanding} proposes to understand SSL with alignment and uniformity.
 Formally, they introduce two metrics,

 where $\mathcal{P}_{\!\textsubscript{aug}}$ is the conditional distribution defined by the data augmentation procedure, $\hat{\mathcal{F}}(x):=\mathcal{F}(x)/\|\mathcal{F}(x)\|$ are the normalized features and $t, \alpha$ are tunable parameters.
 These two metrics respectively correspond to the intuition of learnability and expressiveness.
-By making the feature of positive pairs to be similar, $\mathcal{L}_{align}$ would induce a learnable representations since one can generalize from one positive example to another.
-The other component $\mathcal{L}_{unif}$ ensures the features (normalized) distributed over a hyper-sphere, so that the representations can cover more concepts and achieve high expressiveness.
+By making the feature of positive pairs to be similar, the minimization of $\mathcal{L}_{align}$ induces learnable representations that can generalize from one positive example to another.
+Minimizing the other component $\mathcal{L}_{unif}$ ensures that the (normalized) features are distributed over a hyper-sphere, so that the representations can cover more concepts and achieve high expressiveness.